justzeiad/justzeiad/README.md

 # Hello, I'm Yuu ! 👋

-I'm a Full-Stack Web Dev, Cyber-Security . based in Egypt.
+I'm a Back-End Web Dev, Cyber-Security . based in Egypt.
 I'm passionate about Bug-bounty and enjoy python-dev.